AwnishRanjan/Zeotap/README.md

 3. Create a database: The database will be automatically created when you run the app for the first time.

-4. Run the FastAPI application: uvicorn main:app --reload
+4. Run the FastAPI application and checkup with docs setup localhost:8000/docs: uvicorn main:app --reload